THE BRAIN HEALTH EDUCATION INSTITUTE

 Trevor and Annie Boulton, producers of the world acclaimed 'Toxic Thinking' Apps, mental health education programs, 'Holistic Mental Health' online training course and founders of the Institute, have combined the knowledge gained from their own lived experiences and years of research, to produce a unique, Psychologist endorsed, non-clinical easy to read life-skills handbook based upon Maslow's Plan For mental Health.

-We, at the Institute, are focusing our efforts on preparing young people who are completing their secondary education to 'take on life' by partnering with Rotary Clubs across Australia to provide books to year 12 guidance officers and their students.
+We, at the Institute, are focusing our efforts on preparing young people who are completing their secondary education to 'take on life' by partnering with Rotary Clubs across Australia to provide books to guidance officers, wellbeing teams and their students.

 Whether moving away for study, moving out of home, looking for employment, starting to budget, manage accommodation, finding that work, life and study balance - all the changes that come with “becoming an adult” can have a huge impact on mental well-being.

 These impacts, combined with the new-found freedom of independent living and pressures to succeed, can lead to a downward spiral.
 In the worst cases, we may see these young adults turning to addiction, isolation and reckless behaviours to cope with the pressures.